Kenya court suspends US plan for Ebola quarantine facility for Americans

 ” “As the vanguard of Kenya’s healthcare system, we are utterly disgusted by the government’s apparent willingness to trade national biosecurity and the lives of its citizens for foreign aid,” the union’s chairperson, Davji Atellah, said in a statement.
 In northeastern Congo, health workers with scant supplies have been struggling to contain an outbreak of theThe Congolese government has confirmed more than 1,000 suspected cases, with at least 220 deaths, since it declared an outbreak on May 15.

 But the virus had been spreading undetected for weeks and the WHO suspects it is much larger than what has been reported.
-Copyright 2026 The Associated Press.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed without permission.

-Back to summer as hotter temperatures returnUniversity of Houston hires Lamar's Will Davis to lead CougarsBreaking down the voting situation across the Houston areaBug in voting check-in system causes voting centers in Fort Bend County to go downFort Bend County voting centers restored and running after roughly 2 hours of delaysIs nobody voting in Texas?
-Why are runoff Election Day numbers so low?
-Storms likely overnight into Wednesday morning in HoustonMemorial Day weather in Houston area!

-Search efforts continue for missing 11-year-old boy at Surfside BeachDos personas muertas en tiroteo en un apartamento del área de Houston
+Share this:

 United States Latest News, United States Headlines